jboss-developer/jboss-eap-quickstarts/websocket-endpoint/README.md

 -------------------

-The application this project produces is designed to be run on WidlFly .
+The application this project produces is designed to be run on WildFly .

 All you need to build this project is Java 7.0 (Java SDK 1.7) or later, Maven 3.0 or later.